xuhrc/micro-man/README.md

 # MicroMan
-a system to manage micro services and rpc services
+a system to manage your micro services and rpc services